The Two RV Gypsies: Full-Time RVers

 October 24, 2014

-After getting off of the water taxi, the two RV Gypsies found themselves at Friendship Park and Fountain.
+After getting off the water taxi, the two RV Gypsies found themselves at Friendship Park and Fountain.
 It was the world's largest and tallest fountain when it opened, and it has been one of Jacksonville's most recognizable and popular attractions.

 The fountain and park were designed by Jacksonville architect Taylor Hardwick in 1963 and opened in 1965.
 The fountain's basin is 200 feet in diameter.
 The fountain's three pumps could push 17,000 US gallons of water per minute up to 10 stories in height.
 Friendship Fountain remained one of Jacksonville's signature attractions through the 20th century, but severe corrosion and deterioration to the equipment resulted in periodic closures in the 2000s.
 In 2011 the city completed a $3.2 million renovation to the fountain and the surrounding park.